-Key to a successful market entry is finding the right partner to develop the market with.
+Key to a successful market entry is finding the right partner with which to develop the market.
 Multi-brand franchising is still relatively unknown in Germany, but according to the German Franchise Association it will become more important in the future.
 Individuals/companies already in the franchise market have the expertise and financial connections to pave the way.
 Reaching out to these active players can greatly ease the access into Germany and provide local knowledge of the market.
 This can be achieved through cooperation with the industry/trade associations, franchise consultants, brokers and media channels reaching out to the appropriate industry audience.
 Individuals/companies already in the franchise market can also help create brand awareness that minimizes the risk for the potential investor.
 German business partners prefer to talk directly to the owner, not the manager.
 German business partners are cautious investors and prefer to see new concepts tested and proven successful in Germany before investing in them, even if a business has already been successful in its home or neighboring country.
 U.S. franchisors are advised to first set up a subsidiary as a corporate pilot with a German partner and then start franchising.

 Germany’s population and industry are decentralized and there is no one single predominant business center.
 It is common in Germany for franchisors (and many other business sectors) to divide the country into regions and then appoint area developers to oversee a group of franchisees.
 Successful market strategies consider regional differences as part of a strong national market presence.

 There are many options for advertising on the German market.
 A selection of franchise focused sites/media include:

 - Deutsche Unternehmerboerse https://www.dub.de/ (in German) – print and online, site advertising investment possibilities

 - Franchise Pool International (FPI) www.franchisepool.org (in English and German) – consultant pool with listing of franchises